siavhnz/qrcode.github.io/README.md

-# qrcode.github.io
+# siavhnz.github.io
+This site Currently is used for frontendmentor.io challenges

+## Challenges:
-A simple QR code CSS challenge from frontendmentor.io
+### 1. QR Code CSS & Html challenge